Justin Turner Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 32nd, and he is 32nd in the league in slugging.
+- Among qualified hitters, he ranks 17th in batting average, while his on-base percentage ranks 34th and he is 39th in slugging.

-- Turner enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .316 with one homer.

-- Turner has picked up a hit in 76 of 104 games this year, with multiple hits 34 times.

-- Turner has had an RBI in 46 games this year (44.2%), including 18 multi-RBI outings (17.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Turner has had an RBI in 46 games this year (43.8%), including 18 multi-RBI outings (17.1%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 50.0% of his games this year, with two or more runs scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.